gpuwangge/CppLibExperiments/README.md

 ## SubdirectoryExample
 Create sub directory from the main directory.
-The sub directory works as a separate library.
+The sub directory works as a separate shared library.